Zynh0722/dungeon-world/src/pages/classes/ranger.md

 Without you, they’d be lost.
 Blaze a trail through the blood and dark, strider.
 ## Names

-Elf: Throndir, Elrosine, Aranwe, Celion, Dambrath, Lanethe
+*Elf*: Throndir, Elrosine, Aranwe, Celion, Dambrath, Lanethe

-Human: Jonah, Halek, Brandon, Emory, Shrike, Nora, Diana
+*Human*: Jonah, Halek, Brandon, Emory, Shrike, Nora, Diana
 ## Look

 Choose one for each: